Kraisie/KraisieReminderBot/README.md

 Afterwards you can also detach the process from the terminal.
 To do that start the bot with one of the ways above and press `ctrl+z`.
 You can now type commands in the terminal again.
 Type in `bg` and afterwards `disown`.
 A message like `bash: warning: deleting stopped job 1 with process group 6807` will appear.
 The number at the end is the PID.
 To end the process later type in `kill PID` while the PID is the number from before.
 If you do not know the PID anymore you can always get it using `ps`.
 It will be one of the java processes in the list.
 You can also end all gradle processes using `./gradlew --stop`.

+If you are using tmux you can open `tmux` via commandline on your server.
+Start the bot like above, press `ctrl+z` and afterwards `ctrl+b` followed by `d`.
+You can now log out of the ssh session without the disowned bot getting terminated.
 ##### Windows
 Just download the repository as a `.zip` file and extract it.
 You can either create a new `Bot.txt` file that contains your bot token and the bot name or let it create by the program on startup.
 The `.txt` is as simple as: